tldr-pages/tldr/pages/common/gallery-dl.md

 - To have urls be commented out after downloading, "-I / --input-file-comment" can be used instead.
 - To delete the urls, use "-x / --input-file-delete".
 Failed urls will not be commented or deleted.

-`gallery-dl -i list.txt - optionallist2.txt`
+`gallery-dl -i list.txt -i optionallist2.txt`

 > ===================login options===================